guanzhehong/guanzhehong/_pages/about.md

 I am a final-year PhD student in the School of ECE at Purdue University, advised by Dr. Stanley Chan.
 I obtained my BASc in Computer Engineering and Mathematics at the University of Toronto.

-My research interests primarily revolve around developing a **mechanistic** understanding of deep neural networks, towards the goals of improving the **generalization** and **interpretability** of these models, and bridging the gap between theory and practice.
+I am interested in both the theoretical and applied sides of deep learning.
+My research interests primarily revolve around developing a **mechanistic** understanding of deep neural networks, towards the goal of improving the **generalization** and **interpretability** of these models.

 In particular, my recent efforts have been focused on studying **how large language models (LLMs) reason**.
 In [a recent work](https://arxiv.org/pdf/2411.04105v3), we studied how tiny transformers and LLMs (Mistral-7B and Gemma-2-9B) solve simple propositional logic problems.
 We were able to characterize _circuits_ employed by the models for performing latent multi-hop reasoning.
 The surprisingly localized and human-interpretable nature of the circuits point to the possibilities of _debugging_ and _steering_ the LLMs' reasoning actions in the future.